CloudLabsAI-Azure/ms_demo/Ignite-25/Exercise-1.md

 ### Task 1.3: Generate column-level insights with AI Suggested Descriptions, then explore data lineage, table update history, and profiling in Azure Databricks.

-1. Navigate to the tables you created under your schema in the Databricks workspace, and click on **AI Generate** to automatically generate comments for the table columns.
+1. Navigate to the tables you created under your schema **schema-1957817** in the Databricks workspace, and click on **AI Generate** to automatically generate comments for the table columns.

+> Note: If a pop-up appears with the message **Saving comments in bulk could be slow**, click Continue.

 ![Task-2.3_1.png](./media/ex1t3i1.png)

-2. Review the AI-generated comments for the columns, then click on **close**.
+2. Review the AI-generated comments for the columns, then click on **close** and in Unsaved Changes select Discard changes.

  ![Task-2.3_1.png](./media/d1.png)